 Barry weathers the storm

-During the early hours of the morning the Penarth Road (A4160) was flooded with police reporting vehicles being abandoned.
-The road was closed in both directions, between Barry Road and Brindley Road, but cleared and opened later with minimal delays.
+On the roads, the early hours of the morning saw Penarth Road (A4160) become flooded with police reporting vehicles being abandoned.
+The road was closed in both directions, between Barry Road and Brindley Road, but later cleared and opened with minimal delays.

 "Significant flooding" was noted on Five Mile Lane (A4226), both ways between the B4266 Pontypridd Road and A48, but remained passable throughout.